JDubbTX/OpenIBMi/src/posts/2023-12-14-Node-Red-Kafka.md

 <video src="/assets/video/Node-Red-7.mp4" autoplay muted loop class="object-cover w-full h-full"></video>

-Like before, not all the installed nodes are visible in the palette.
+Like before, not all of the newly installed nodes are visible in the palette.
 The Kafka Broker node is a **onfiguration node** that specifies the kafka broker associated with a producer or consumer node.